Louis Raemaekers: War propaganda

-The most important aspect of Raemaekers’ career is undoubtedly his role in Allied war propaganda.
-Soon after his arrival in London he was contacted by Britain's War Propaganda Bureau Wellington House namely to ensure the mass distribution of his work both in England and elsewhere in support of Allied propaganda.
+The most important aspect of Raemaekers' career is undoubtedly his role in Allied war propaganda.
+Soon after his arrival in London he was contacted by Britain's War Propaganda Bureau, the Wellington House, namely to ensure the mass distribution of his work both in England and elsewhere in support of Allied propaganda.
 Forty of his most captive cartoons were published in Raemaekers Cartoons, which was immediately translated in eighteen languages and distributed worldwide in neutral countries.
 This was the beginning of a new phase in his life, one which brought him world renown.
 Among the Allies and in neutral countries, it was specifically Raemaekers' alleged neutral status that gave him credibility.
-This was most effusively expressed by his good friend Harry Perry Robinson, a not totally unbiased journalist from The Times in Raemaekers' album The Great War: a Neutral’s Indictment (1916): ‘Raemaekers’ testimony is a testimony of an eye-witness.
+This was most effusively expressed by his good friend Harry Perry Robinson, a not totally unbiased journalist from The Times in Raemaekers' album The Great War: a Neutral's Indictment (1916): "Raemaekers" testimony is a testimony of an eye-witness.
 He saw the pitiable stream of refugees which poured from desolated Belgium across the Dutch frontier; and he heard the tale of the abominations which they had suffered from their own lips. ...
-His message to the world, therefore, when he began to speak, had all the authority not only of a Neutral who was unbiased, but of a Neutral who knew.’
+His message to the world, therefore, when he began to speak, had all the authority not only of a Neutral who was unbiased, but of a Neutral who knew".

 After the first exhibition in London, many others followed suit, first in the United Kingdom and France, soon afterwards in many countries over the world.
 Albums, pamphlets, posters, postcards and cigarette cards bearing reproductions of his work soon became also available.
 His drawings were even recreated as tableaux vivants.
 The total number of Raemaekers' cartoons distributed in this major propaganda effort increased quickly into the millions.

 United States

 From the summer of 1916 onwards efforts were made to distribute Raemaekers' work in the most powerful of the neutral countries, the United States.
-At the request of Wellington House Raemaekers visited the USA in 1917 to draw attention to his work.
+At the request of, and sponsored by the Wellington House, Raemaekers, in July 1917, visited the United States to draw attention to his work.
 The United States had declared war on Germany shortly before, and the Allies hoped that his presence would sway public opinion to their cause.
 His tour was a triumph.
 Raemaekers gave lectures and interviews, drew caricatures for the movie cameras, was a popular guest at society functions, and met President Woodrow Wilson and former President Theodore Roosevelt.
 Soon after his arrival he signed – to everyone's surprise – a contract with the International News Service, the syndicate of William Randolph Hearst.
 The Hearst newspapers were viewed as pro-German and had been cut off from all Allied news sources.
 But Raemaekers' own theory: "this is the most important target group because the readers are poisoned daily by tendentious articles" proved successful.
-Statistics show that by October 1917, more than two thousand American newspapers had published Raemaekers’ cartoons in hundreds of millions of copies.
+Statistics show that by October 1917, more than two thousand American newspapers had published Raemaekers' cartoons in hundreds of millions of copies.
 The popularisation of his work is regarded as the largest propaganda effort of the First World War.